What does a Managed Service Provider do?

 Posted 30th March 2019

-Managed Service Providers (MSPs) are becoming an increasingly popular option for businesses from small to large.
+Managed Service Providers (MSPs) have become increasingly popular for businesses from small to large.
 This is mostly because a managed service provider like LP Networks will help to fulfil the IT demands that you just don’t have time for.

 You run your business because you are an expert in your field, you know your stuff, and so do we.

-Our team has compiled 10 reasons why you need a Managed Service Provider working alongside your business.
+10 ways a Managed Service Provider could help your business.

 A cost-effective alternative

 Partnering with a managed service provider can save your business the expense of having to expand (or build) an IT department.
-The expense of recruiting and employing staff, finding space and buying new devices for them to work on, far outweighs the cost of a managed service plan with LP Networks.
+The expense of recruiting and employing staff, finding space and buying new devices for them to work on, far outweighs the cost of a managed service plan.

 Additionally, a managed service plan, providing access to multi-layered IT resources will undoubtedly cost far less than the cost of employing a full-time member of staff.